 This Was His Personal Brand.

 Just imagine what his LinkedIn profile would be like if he were here today to own it.
-Imagine how inspiring his shared content would be.
+Imagine seeing this in your feed:

 Maybe Jimmy Page or Keith Richards would chime in, comment, and share what they’re working on.
 And with that online conversation between guitar masters, history would have been made.